WilliamZhang20/c-compiler/README.md

 ### How to Run

 The most exciting part.
 The compiler now works on both **Windows** and **Linux**!
 On Windows, run `windows_release.exe` and point to any C file.
 On Linux, build and run `./linux_release`.
-The compiler appears to still be rather buggy so only primitive programs work, despite the massive chunk of "features," so it is a big WIP.
-The ultimate stress test may not necessarily be Linux, but rather `donut.c`.
+The compiler successfully compiles and runs complex programs including the classic `donut.c` spinning donut animation, matching GCC's output exactly.
+The next milestone is expanding language coverage and using the compiler on larger real-world projects.

 To build a new release from the existing files, run the following:
 ```